 We have announced the following commitments:

-• Accelerating the speed of transition by supporting our customers to increase their energy efficiency and decarbonise transport.
-We have set an ambition that 50% of our mortgage book will have an EPC or equivalent rating of C or above by 2030
+- Support our UK & RoI mortgage customers to become more energy efficient with an ambition that 50% of our mortgage book is at or above EPC C or equivalent rating of C by 2030

-• Championing climate solutions, with an additional £20bn funding and financing for Climate and Sustainable finance between now and 2022 and aiming to reserve at least 25% of places in our Entrepreneur accelerator hubs for businesses supporting environmental activities.
-(Find out more about our Climate and Sustainable Finance Inclusion Criteria here)
+- Additional £20bn funding and financing for Climate and Sustainable finance between now and 2022 (Find out more about our Climate and Sustainable Finance Inclusion Criteria [PDF 98KB])

 Further initiatives and partnerships are being developed and will be announced through the course of the year.

 - Leading lender to UK renewables sector by number of transactions in the past decade (2009-2019)

 - £9.9bn to sustainable energy funding and financing provided to the sustainable energy sector between 2018-20 (£10bn target substantively met 1 year early)